Updated: Jun 30, 2022

 I don't lose the pregnancy weight until after I wean.

 What's the deal?
 Is it just a myth, that breastfeeding helps us shed the pregnancy pounds?
 Have we been tricked into thinking Junior will simply suck the calories out of us?
 Doesn't breastfeeding burns calories?
 And why can't so many of us lose those last 10 pounds?
+Is dieting possible while breastfeeding?

 Does Breastfeeding Burn Calories?